If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Also a natural fiber embroidery thread, silk thread is a specialized type of thread that is strong yet luxurious.
 It’s very expensive and difficult to find but pairs well with delicate fabrics like silk and satin.

 Metallic Embroidery Thread

-Metallic machine embroidery threads have in internal core wrapped with metal foil.
+Metallic machine embroidery threads have an internal core wrapped with metal foil.
 While these threads produce a shiny, awesome finished product, they are notoriously difficult to embroider with.
 They break easily at high speed and will require a special needle as well as fine-tuned thread tension.
 If you can learn to navigate using them with some patience, they’re worth the effort!
 Learn some tips for embroidering with metallic thread if you need help.

 Glow-In-The-Dark Machine Embroidery Thread